Quince Paste

 Pro Tips

-- If mold appears on surface, discard entire jar
+- If mold appears, discard entire batch

 Origin & Heritage